 Ironically, even though this probably is the top thing you learned, employers don't care.
 They want to see something that relates to your career.

 "Recently, I started a self-study course to prepare for earning my Salesforce certification.
 It's been exciting to learn how much can be done with this comprehensive CRM."

 Employers want to know that you are in touch with your industry's latest trends, technology, and practices.
 Consider taking online courses through Udemy.com or another learning platform to stay on top of technical skills without breaking the bank.

 Q: "Why did you leave your last job?"

 Snarky Answer: "Because it frickin' sucked."

-Variation: “Unfortunately, there was not a lot of room for advancement at the company.
-I would like to find a job where I can continue to grow professionally.”
+"Unfortunately, there was not a lot of room for advancement at the company.
+I want to find a job where I can continue to grow professionally."